garylirocks/quickrefs/azure-sql-db.markdown

 - Geo replicas
   - Using log shipping to replicate data
   - Set at DB level
-  - Each DB can have 4 replicas
+  - Each DB can have 4 geo replicas
   - SQL DB only, not for SQL MI
+  - No endpoint redirection automatically via failover, you need to change the connection string manually
+  - You need to have a SQL server in the replica regions to host the replicas
+  - You can failover to a geo replica manually
+  - You can have up to 4 geo replicas for Hyperscale DBs
 - Automatic failover group
   - Is an abstraction over geo replicas
-  - A SQL server can have multiple failover groups
   - A failover group can include multiple databases
   - A databases can only be in one group
+  - A SQL server can have multiple failover groups
   - For SQL MI, all databases will be in one failover group
+  - Endpoint redirection automatically when failover

 #### Notes